cthomas88/python-for-beginners/variables.md

 <pre><code> Cat = "paws" </code></pre>

 Variables should always start with a letter, can never have an empty space and can contain numbers.
-If spaces are needed to make the variable more understanding use an underscore like this example:
+If spaces are needed to make the variable more understandable use an underscore like this example:

 <pre><code> my_first_variable = "I did it!" </code></pre>